 As you well know, Patagonia is a remote geographical area joining Chile and Argentina in the southernmost part of Latin America.

-Back in the day, the only way people could reach Patagonia was voyaging through the Pacific Ocean.
+Back in the day, the only way people could reach Patagonia was by voyaging through the Pacific Ocean.
 Before the Panama Channel was built, people coming through the Atlantic sailed all the way down and circle around Cape Horn, which is the southernmost point of land north of Antarctica, and then dock in the port of Punta Arenas.

 Today, the region is a reachable destination thanks to the wonders of aviation and improved land and sea connections.

-For those living outside the Southern Cone, the fastest way to get to these countries is flying to Buenos Aires, capital of Argentina, or Santiago, capital of Chile.
+For those living outside the Southern Cone, the fastest way to get to these countries is flying to Buenos Aires, the capital of Argentina, or Santiago, the capital of Chile.
 Check Skyscanner.com for all the airlines that fly to either or both destinations.

 Most international airlines fly to these cities, mainly Latam.com, American Airlines, Delta, KLM, and Air France.

 From these cities, travelers can fly or ride to a different destination depending on where you want to go to in Patagonia; common destinations are Puerto Montt, Puerto Natales and Punta Arenas in Chilean Patagonia, and Ushuaia and El Calafate on the Argentinean side.

 The fastest way to get to these cities is by airplane.

 To Puerto Montt: There are several daily flights from Santiago chartered by Latam Airlines and Sky Airlines to El Tepual Airport (PMC).
 Flights take approximately two hours.
 Flight schedules to Patagonia differ between the Winter and Summer seasons, so make sure to check prices and routes before booking.